JS - OOPs

 console.log(playerOne.playerOutfit());

-Now that’s a waaay too lengthy code to get everything printed.
-We could and should use a loop instead to print the properties.
+What a lengthy code.
+It’s tiring to see through all this fluff.
+We could and should use a loop instead to print the properties :

 for (let i in playerOne)